Scholarships & Awards

 The Prize was set up in 2015 by the Telford Family and the South Eastern Health Trust in memory of Lorna Telford who was an Assistant Director at the Trust.
 She died in September 2014.

-The prize will be awarded to the final year student on the BSc (Hons) Nursing programme who applies for the award and produces the best reflective practice piece (500 words) on a palliative care issue as judged by team of assessors drawn from Trust colleagues (Practice Educators) and academic staff.
+The prize will be awarded to the final year student on the BSc (Hons) Professional Nursing programme who applies for the award and produces the best reflective practice piece (500 words) on a palliative care issue as judged by team of assessors drawn from Trust colleagues (Practice Educators) and academic staff.

 An award in memory of student Shymol Thomas, who commenced her BSc Hons in Nursing studies in February 2019.
 Tragically, Shymol died in an accident during the first year of the programme.